Skip to main content

 Revitalize OracleForms Q&A

-Forms Q&A
+Forms 14c Q&A

 The expert advice you need

-to revitalize Oracle Forms
+for Oracle Forms 14c

 In connection with the new Oracle Forms Release 14.1.2 – as well as the modernization and optimization of your current Oracle Forms application – we have received numerous questions.
 Together with Oracle Senior Principal Product Manager Michael Ferrante, we provide you with the most important answers on this page.